Tanmay1798/Python_Practice/README.md

 # DATA STRUCTURE

-# LIST
+# A)  LIST

 List is a collection of different values or different types of items.

-propwerties of list :-
+List has the following characteristics :-

 1. Mutable

 The list is a data type that is mutable.
-Once a list has been created: Elements can be modified.
+Once a list has been created Elements can be modified.
 Individual values can be replaced.

 2. Ordered